gnyirjesy/ocean-depth-characterization/reference_summaries/cornec2021.md

 			- Stratified conditions so flux of nutrients from below and thickness of mixed layer allows phytoplankton growth
 		- **Light**
 			- Surface irradiance and thickness of mixed layer and phytoplankton content control flux of photons to depth favorable to phytoplankton growth
+			- require minimum light level in mixed layer
 	- Characterize DCM as majority increase in phytoplankton or increase in photoacclimation
 		- Use combination of chlorophyll a concentration ([Chla]) and particulate organic carbon concentrations (POC)
+	- Presence of DCM has a strong latitudinal and seasonal dependence
+		- similar gradient exists in water-column stability; water can remain stratifies to encorage DCM drivers
+		- DCMs are permanent and frequent at low latitudes
+		- DCMs are sparse and only in the end of spring-summer growth at higher latitudes

 - BGC-Argo floats
 	- measurements: